 If no ground faults are discovered then the fault is internal to the inverter and it will require an RMA.

-Disconnect all the DC inputs from the inverter.
-Measure DC voltage from all DC connections, positive and negative, to ground.
-The measurements should bleed down to a safe level less than 10vDC, and eventually go to zero or close to it.
-If any of the measurements don't bleed down, or are greater than 15volts, the system has a ground fault that will need to be found.
+- The measurements should bleed down to a safe level less than 10vDC, and eventually go to zero or close to it.
+If any of the measurements don't bleed down, or are greater than 50vDC, the system has a ground fault that will need to be found.

 - If testing does not reveal ground faults from either the isolated DC homeruns nor internal to the inveter, but the inverter still displays a ground fault code, try landing the homeruns one at a time at the inverter and attempting to start it.
 If the inverter turns on with a known good DC input in every terminal, then there is no further issue, or the ground fault is intermittent and needs to be troubleshot under the same environmental conditions as when the fault is believed to occur.